jworender/lle/Cases/Case_3/README.md

 identified as having nonzero coefficients that stand out.
 The reason that only two are identified is that in this case, the the results can be completely described by those two features alone.
-They occlude the other features, since there are no examples in which the remaining features are needed to explain.
-It is notable that even though the remaining features are occluded by the first two, they still introduced a great deal of error in the standard LASSO, as well as the LASSO on the modified data without the extra versions of the features.
+They occlude the other features, since there are few, if any, examples in which the remaining features are needed to explain.
+It is notable that even though the remaining features are occluded by the first two, they still introduced a great deal of error in the standard LASSO, as well as the LASSO on the modified data without the extra versions of the features (after the initial transformation, but before the extra versions are added).